phoebenyi/correlation-risk/README.md

 # 📈 Financial Correlation & Risk Dashboard

-An interactive dashboard built with **Streamlit** and **Jupyter Notebook** to analyze cross-asset correlations, assess risk, and optimize portfolios using historical market data.
+An interactive dashboard built with **Streamlit** to analyze cross-asset correlations, assess risk, and optimize portfolios using historical market data.

 ---